What you should know

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

 - You may need an enema (liquid put in your rectum) before your surgery.
 The enema has a dye in it that shows up on an x-ray.
 The enema and x-ray check for leaks in your colon where your past surgery was done.
-Your caregiver may also check your anal sphincter to make sure it is working properly.
-Ask your caregiver for more information about these and other tests you may need.
+Your healthcare provider may also check your anal sphincter to make sure it is working properly.
+Ask your healthcare provider for more information about these and other tests you may need.
 Write down the date, time, and location of each test.

 The night before your surgery: